mokeyish/gitlab-svgs/CONTRIBUTING.md

 ## Updating SVGs on [gitlab-svgs](http://gitlab-org.gitlab.io/gitlab-svgs/)

-- Exporting the icons or illustrations you created as SVGs.
+- Export the icons or illustrations you created as SVGs.
 - Download [SVGO Compressor Sketch plugin](https://github.com/bohemiancoding/svgo-compressor) or use [SVGO](https://github.com/svg/svgo) to optimize them.
-For powerful users, you can also open the SVGs in a text editor and remove unneeded `<title>` and `color references` manually.
+You can also open the SVGs in a text editor and remove unneeded `<title>` and `color references` manually.
-- Switch to terminal:
- 1. Go to `gitlab-svgs` directory.
- 1. Pull latest changes from master.
- 1. Create a new branch for your changes.
+- Create a new branch in `gitlab-svgs`.
 - Go to the `gitlab-svgs` directory, and then you will see `sprite_icons` and `illustrations` folders.
- * For icons, copy and paste the icons to `sprite_icons` folder.
+ * For icons, add them to `sprite_icons` folder.
- * For illustrations, copy and paste the illustrations to `illustrations` folder.
+ * For illustrations, add them to `illustrations` folder.
-- Switch to terminal:
+- Using the terminal:
  1. Run `brew install yarn` to install [Yarn](https://yarnpkg.com/en/).
+ 1. Run `yarn run svg` to updated SVG Sprite and corresponding files.
- 1. Run `yarn svg`.
+ 1. Run `yarn run dev` to preview it locally on `http://localhost:3333/gitlab-svgs/`.
  1. Push your changes and create a merge request on [gitlab-svgs](https://gitlab.com/gitlab-org/gitlab-svgs).
-- Assign [@timzallmann](https://gitlab.com/timzallmann) or [@hazelyang](https://gitlab.com/hazelyang) to merge it.
+- Assign the merge request to a maintainer of the `gitlab-svg` project.